Average-memer/Average-memer/README.md

 - 👀 I’m interested in all things computing and engineering
 - 🌱 I’m currently learning C++
 - 📫 How to reach me: send me an email (I doubt this will ever happen)
+- I study electrical engineering at the KIT.